MCP Architecture

 | `call` | Execute a method | `{ method: "Queue.addToQueue", params: { tracks: [...] } }` |

-1. An agent calls a tool.
+1. An agent calls the `call` tool.
 Rust receives the HTTP request.

-2. Rust generates a UUID trace ID, stores a `oneshot::Sender` in a `HashMap<String, Sender>`, and emits an `mcp:tool-call` event to the webview with `{ traceId, toolName, arguments }`.
+3. The bridge generates a UUID trace ID, stores a `oneshot::Sender` in a pending map, and emits a `bridge:request` event to the webview with `{ traceId, method, params }`.

-3. JS receives the event, validates the payload with Zod, and routes to the appropriate handler.
+4. TypeScript receives the event, validates the payload with Zod, and passes it to the bridge dispatcher.

-5. For `call`: the dispatcher parses `"Queue.addToQueue"` into domain + method, looks up the `MethodMeta` to get the parameter order, converts the named params object into positional args, and calls the method on `NuclearPluginAPI`.
+5. The dispatcher parses `"Queue.addToQueue"` into domain + method, looks up the `MethodMeta` (from `apiMeta` in the plugin SDK) to get the parameter order, converts named params to positional args, and calls the method on `NuclearPluginAPI`.

-7. Rust receives the `mcp_respond` command, looks up the trace ID in the pending map, and sends the response through the oneshot channel.
-The original `call_tool` function was awaiting this channel and now returns the result to the HTTP response.
+7. The bridge looks up the trace ID in the pending map and sends the response through the oneshot channel back to the original `call`.

 ### Timeout and error handling

 The bridge times out after 30 seconds.
-If JS doesn't respond in that window, Rust removes the pending entry and returns an error.
+If TypeScript doesn't respond in that window, Rust removes the pending entry and returns an error.

 There are two error types: